sonofjon/bf-notify/README.md

 [Bostadsförmedlingen](https://bostad.stockholm.se) site for new apartment listings matching your criteria and emails you a daily summary.

-Runs once per day via GitHub Actions (free), maintaining state in a flat JSON-file, so you only get notified once per listing.
+The application can be run manually on a local machine, or, automatically using GitHub Actions.
+It then runs once per day, maintaining state in a flat JSON-file, so you only get notified once per listing.

 ## Table of Contents